3D Biological Simulation Viewer

 The Challenge

+Discovery and showcasing of scientific tools often occurs at conferences.
+Many attendees rely solely on mobile devices for accessing resources, typically using QR codes to navigate links.
 As part of a UX team initiative aimed at improving engagement across all of our applications, I focused on identifying and addressing the specific needs of the first-time visitors of Simularium, a 3D biological simulation viewer.
-While my focus was primarily on mobile, much of my analysis also applied to larger screen sizes.
+While my focus was primarily on mobile, much of my analysis was relevant for user experiences on larger, or desktop screen sizes.

 The Discovery

 Before usability testing at a scientific conference, I conducted a thorough heuristic analysis and used analytics to gain a deeper understanding of the user experience.
-Through analytics I discovered that 25% of new visitors were on mobile devices, highlighting the importance of this investigation.
+Through analytics I discovered that 24% of new visitors were on mobile devices, highlighting the importance of this investigation.
 Additionally, 66% of mobile users left before clicking to load and view an example in the app, which is crucial for demonstrating its value as a visual tool.
-Lastly, the average first-time session lasted only 40 seconds, which seemed insufficient for achieving users’ goals.
+Lastly, the average first-time session lasted only 40 seconds, which seemed insufficient for achieving assumed user goals.

 The Outcome

-After presenting the research findings and key recommendations to my team, we outlined the project scope and determined when to integrate the design and implementation work into our existing roadmap.
+User testing revealed themes that I folded into improvements previously identified.
+Participants understood performance and usability limitations of Simularium on mobile, but expected basic optimization for small screens, especially regarding content and navigation.
+After presenting the key research findings and recommendations to the team, we outlined the scope of work and determined when was appropriate to integrate the design and development work into our existing roadmap.

 Plan & Research